makrai/notes/frege892-sinn-bedeut.md

   * Is it possible that a sentence as a whole has only a sense, but no ref?
 At
     * just as there are parts of sentences having sense but no reference.
 And
-    * yes, sentences which contain proper names without reference will be of The sentence `Odysseus was set ashore at Ithaca while sound asleep' obviously has a sense.
+    * yes, sentences which contain proper names without reference will be of The sentence _Odysseus was set ashore at Ithaca while sound asleep_ obviously has a sense.
     * But since it is doubtful whether the name `Odysseus`, has reference, it is also doubtful whether the whole sentence has one. ret